Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Methodology

 \subsection{Adversarial Feature Enrichment}

-Considering that the full modality contains richer information, we enforce the encoder outputs to mimic their representations, irrespective of the input combination.
+Considering that full modality data contains richer information, we enforce encoder outputs to mimic full representations, irrespective of the limited input combination.
 The modality encoders and fusion module can be collectively considered as a shared generator $E$.
-We then introduce a MLP based multi-label classifier as our discriminator $D$.
+We introduce an MLP-based multi-label classifier as our discriminator $D$.

 The objective of $D$ is to predict the absence/presence of modalities from the fused embedding $\mathbf{F}^{B}_{fused}$ at the bottleneck level. $D$ utilizes Binary Cross-Entropy loss $\mathcal{L_{BCE}}$, and sigmoid activation to output $M$ binary predictions $\hat{d}$, denoting whether a modality is available or not.
 While calculating the discriminator loss $\mathcal{L}_{dis}$ indicated below, the ground truth variable $T_{real}$ is a vector of size $M$ which reflects the true combination of modalities available at input for that iteration.
 For example, assuming that $M=4$, and only first two modalities are available, $T_{real}=\{1,1,0,0\}$.